CaptainProton42/DynamicWaterDemo/docs/README.md

 ```
 if (COLOR.r > 0.0f && texture(collision_texture, UV).r == 0.0f) ...
 ```
 we do not only check the vertex color but also the collision texture from `CollisionViewport`.
-This is to prevent waves from "glitching" through the boat: We do not visualise waves when the boat is currently intersecting with them.
+This is to prevent waves from "glitching" through the boat: We do not visualise waves when the boat is currently passing through them.
 Below is a comparison without and with this tweak in place:

 <div style="display: flex">
   <div align="center" style="flex: 50%; padding: 5px">